yo-yo-yo-jbo/macos_mach_ports/README.md

 Note that there is no security enforcement - once someone has Rights to the port, it's "all or nothing".
 This is quite a powerful concept for attackers, but raises the question on the proper way of using Mach Ports.
 Well, besides serializing messages, Mach Ports can send other rights over an existing Mach Port!
 Therefore, the proper way of enforcing security is by exposing Mach Ports (e.g. with the Bootstrap Server), receiving requests and responding with new Send Rights when appropriate.
 In fact, this is how registration with the Bootstrap Server works, and why it's necesasary to add Send Rights before registering.
 Additionally, things like `thread_create` and `vm_write` (that can be used for injection, for instance) also work under the same principal - for each process there is a port called a `Task Port`.
 Having Send Rights to that Task Port means we can do these operations!

+If you recall, I mentioned that Mach Ports are not conserved after `fork` (and `execve`, actually).
+This is true *besides* some special ports (obviously the Bootstrap Port has to be known to start exchanging Port Rights!):
+- `Bootstrap Port`: represents the Mach Port to the Bootstrap Server, which, under macOS, lives under `launchd`.
+- `Host Port`: represents a Mach Port owned by the kernel, can relay information about the kernel version and host machine.
+- `Debug Control Port`: used for debugging purposes.
+- `Task Port`: represents the task, as we mentioned.
+It's owned by the kernel, and for each task can be retrieved with `mach_task_self()`.
+It obviously changes after `fork` - with the newly process `Task Port`, but does not change under `execve`.